Where can I buy Nutrience?

 A dog or cat with a food allergy is typically reacting to the most frequently fed protein in their current food - which might be beef, egg, milk, chicken etc - but it could also be due to protein from grain sources.
 Your pet’s body might be over-reacting to what it considers an invasive protein.
 However, that can only happen if they have been exposed to that specific protein first!

 If your pet develops an allergy, you can look for foods with ‘less common’ protein sources that your pet does not typically eat, or look for a formula free of chicken or beef - which tend to be the most common protein allergens.
 Look for a formula with protein sources your pet does not eat often, like turkey, duck or fish.
-Nutrience Grain Free Ocean Fish in the dog or cat formula is often a good place to start as it's both grain free and has no land-based protein or egg, but do check the ingredients of your pet's current food first so you know what proteins to avoid.
+Nutrience Grain Free Ocean Fish in the dog formula is often a good place to start as it's both grain free and has no land-based protein or egg, but do check the ingredients of your pet's current food first so you know what proteins to avoid.

 FOR GRAIN ALLERGIES